niksilver/clockabout/README.md

 script parameters.

 The mod does not use the Clockabout graphical input.
-Instead, you'll need to adjust the parameters via the PARAMETERS > EDIT menu.
+Instead, you'll need to adjust its parameters via the PARAMETERS > EDIT menu.

 If you do want to use Clockabout's graphical input then you can also run it as a script.
 Of course, in this case you can't run another norns